mrwgx3/esp8266-issues/millis_benchmark_c.md

 *** End, Bench Test ***
 ```
 The magic multiplier ran ~3x faster than the gold-standard.
-Execution times, however, vary considerably with the numbers being multiplied, so one should probably lower this factor to around x2 worst case.
+Execution times, however, vary considerably with the numbers being multiplied, so one should probably lower this factor to the expected worst case of around x2.

 Given the trade-offs between complexity and speed, this is best algorithm I've been able to come up with.
 Got any ideas for improvements?
-Do we need to generate a pull request?
+How do wish to proceed?